Visualization Generation with Large Language Models: An Evaluation: Prompts Design

 \subsection{Prompt Strategies}

-A prompt strategy involves crafting effective prompts or instructions to interact with LLMs, aiming to elicit the desired response or information from the model.
-Reasonable design and selection of prompts can enable task customization, control model output, prevent misunderstandings, and save resources.
+A prompt strategy involves crafting effective prompts or instructions to interact with LLMs to elicit a desired response.
+Reasonable design and selection of these prompts are crucial, as they enable task customization, facilitate control over model output, aid in preventing misunderstandings, and contribute to resource efficiency.

-This section divides the commonly used prompt technologies that promote LLMs reasoning for specific tasks or settings into four categories (see Fig.~\ref{fig:prompt_strategy}) and then analyzes whether each category is suitable for visualization generation tasks.
-It is worth emphasizing that different prompt strategies can be combined, and multi-stage prompting processes can be integrated, but does not always need to be.
+\revise{We leverage the categorization proposed by Huang et al.~\cite{acl23-Huang-TowardsReasoningLLMSurvey} and divide commonly used prompt strategies into four categories (see Fig.~\ref{fig:prompt_strategy}): In-Context Learning, Chain-of-Thought and Its Variant, Rationale Engineering and Problem Decomposition.
+For each type, we introduce typical prompt strategies we adopt in the evaluation.}